SIXTH BAPTIST CHURCH HISTORICAL HIGHLIGHTS

 Norfolk, Virginia was the speaker.
-Great music and ministry by others groups in celebration of
+Great music and ministry by other groups in celebration of

 PAST, PRESENT AND FUTURE TOGETHER WE RISE, TOGETHER WE MOBILIZE.

-Blackwell, Pastor Little Zion Baptist Church, Smithfield, Virginia was our facilitator.
+Blackwell, Pastor of Little Zion Baptist Church, Smithfield, Virginia was our facilitator.
 Many

 leaders and members were challenged in many way and his teaching is still ringing in our ears